fazendadosoftware/vue-cli-plugin-leanix/README.md

 **:rocket: Start building a LeanIX custom report with Vue in 2 minutes!**

-This is a vue-cli 3.x plugin to tranform a Vue project into a LeanIX custom report.
+This is a vue-cli 3.x plugin to transform a Vue project into a LeanIX custom report.

 ## Pre-requisites